mga-odoo/odoobooks/docs/sales/create_first_quote.rst

 Create your quotation
 ---------------------
-To create your first quotation, click on Sales ‣ Quotations and click on Create.
+To create your first quotation, click on ``Sales / Quotations`` and click on Create.
 Then, complete your quotation as follows:

 Customer and Products
 ~~~~~~~~~~~~~~~~~~~~~